Refund Request Information and Form

-- Documentation for physical or mental health must be provided by an appropriate health professional.
+- Documentation for physical or mental health must be provided by an appropriate licensed health professional.
 Letters from medical professionals should be signed and on official letterhead.

 - For ongoing conditions, the provider must also document an ongoing relationship with the patient (defined as at least 2 prior visits)

 - Documentation should include the date of the visit that occurred prior to dropping the classes.

 - Unverifiable documentation such as photos of accidents or injuries, or descriptions by nonprofessionals are usually not sufficient.